Musubibito ~Traditional brilliance and technique that dwells in Tosa Binchotan, conveyed by charcoal craftsman Toshiyuki Kondo

 ・Lunch

 ・All-inclusive accommodation reservations and fees are required separately.
-Contents are subject to change depending on the situation.
+The contents are subject to change depending on the situation.

 ・It may be canceled depending on the weather.